The Sierra Network: Pricing

 In June 1992, TSN introduced a new flat rate pricing model, starting at $12.95 for up to 30 hours of service each month.
-At the time, this approach was regarded as a significant long-term marketing strategy for the company.
+The company described the flat rate as a long-term marketing strategy.

 A central challenge was TSN's high operational costs.
 The service predated the widespread consumer use of the internet.
 Users had to dial in through local telephone numbers, which then connected to TSN via Telnet.
 "It was costing us more per hour to have customers online than what we were getting in revenue," said Williams.

 By 1993, the pricing structure had evolved.
 A basic membership, priced at $12.95 a month, offered 30 hours of access during nights and weekends, but this was limited to Clubhouse games.
 Additional access to each of the three theme parks required an extra $4 per month.
-For broader access, packages could cost up to $150 a month, offering more playing time.
+For broader access, packages could cost up to $150 per month and offer more playing time.
 These prices did not include the telephone charges required for connection, which could cost an additional $6.00 per hour.

 The need for a dial-up connection limited potential growth to users within the continental United States.
 Despite raising prices, the company was losing money rapidly and struggled to meet the initial goal of 50,000 subscribers.

 Partnership, divestiture and closure

-Faced with financial challenges from The Sierra Network (TSN), which was incurring significant losses without a clear path to profitability, Sierra opted for a strategic shift in 1993 by selling a 20% stake in TSN to AT&T. This decision resulted in the renaming of the network to "The ImagiNation Network".
-In 1994, AT&T completed its investment by purchasing the remaining stake for $40 million, taking over network infrastructure and customer acquisition and billing processes to address the operational challenges previously faced by Sierra.
+With TSN losing money and no clear path to profitability, Sierra sold a 20% stake in the service to AT&T in 1993.
+The network was renamed "The ImagiNation Network".
+In 1994, AT&T purchased the remaining stake for $40 million, taking over network infrastructure, customer acquisition, and billing.

 AT&T planned to invest $5 million into developing new games for the platform.
-It also entered into an agreement to make ImagiNation accessible on Sega video game consoles.
-Furthermore, AT&T officials expressed intentions to develop a version of a 3DO player that would include software for accessing the Sierra Network, indicating a strategy to expand and improve the network's reach.
-However, the service struggled under the new corporate ownership, hampered by bureaucracy and attempts to overhaul its underlying code base.
+It also entered into an agreement to make ImagiNation accessible on Sega video game consoles, and AT&T officials said they intended to develop a version of a 3DO player that would include software for accessing the Sierra Network.
+The service struggled under the new corporate ownership, hampered by bureaucracy and attempts to overhaul its underlying code base.
 After several frustrating years, AT&T sold the ImagiNation Network in 1996 to America Online.
 By 1998, the service was discontinued.

-Bill Gates and Microsoft showed interest in purchasing The Sierra Network (TSN) concurrently with AT&T's initial investment.
-Gates felt let down when Sierra chose not to explore Microsoft's proposal further, arguing that Microsoft's bid would have been more advantageous for Sierra's shareholders compared to AT&T's offer.
-He pointed out that Microsoft's emphasis on online ventures was a better match for TSN's direction than AT&T's wider-ranging strategy, suggesting a missed opportunity for a potentially more synergistic partnership.
+Bill Gates and Microsoft showed interest in purchasing TSN concurrently with AT&T's initial investment.
+Gates argued that Microsoft's bid would have been more advantageous for Sierra's shareholders than AT&T's offer, and that Microsoft's emphasis on online ventures was a better match for TSN's direction than AT&T's wider-ranging strategy.